awsmin/wp-job-openings/README.md

 **V 1.1.2 - 2018-09-23**
 * Fixed: Plugin activation error due to conflict with other plugins, especially Yoast SEO

-**V 1.1.1 - 2018-09-21**
-* Fixed: Plugin activation is terminated when plugin is activated through WP-CLI
-* Fixed: Invalid error messages when reCAPTCHA is not enabled in Form settings
-* Code improvements

 View complete Changelog in [CHANGELOG.MD](https://github.com/awsmin/wp-job-openings/blob/master/CHANGELOG.md)